 She did, however, continue to investigate artistic opportunities which lay beyond simple painting.
 Holzer signed up to the MFA course at the Rhode Island School of Design, created video works, installations and began to make works based on scientific diagrams, ultimately taking a stronger interest in the diagrammatical captions.

-This became Truism, which the artist continued to develop until 1979, printing up selections of the lines from this series onto hand bills, which she pasted up in various locations around New York City.
+This became Truisms, which the artist continued to develop until 1979, printing selections of the lines from this series onto hand bills, which she pasted up in various locations around New York City.

 She employed the same technique for a subsequent series, Inflammatory Essays (1979-82) – longer texts which Holzer printed onto a variety of different colored paper sheets, again pasting them up around NYC.
 She was even arrested during one of her unsanctioned pasting sessions, though eventually the police let her go, “I was dripping with so much wheat paste they probably didn’t want me on their back seat much longer,” the artist told the New York Times.

 The show was staged in 1986, around the time the artist had left NYC and moved to the country.
-In her new, bucolic setting, she thought “rocks are pretty nice,“ she later said.
-She also realised she’d need some kind of seating for spectators to sit on while they read her scrolling texts; and also, given the heightening tensions during this period in the Cold War, she thought granite was a material likely to survive a nuclear apocalypse.
+In her new, bucolic setting, she had decided that "rocks are pretty nice," she later explained.
+She also realised she’d need some kind of seating for spectators to sit on while they read her scrolling texts; and also, given the heightening tensions during this period in the Cold War, she decided granite was a material likely to survive a nuclear apocalypse.
 “I thought that I should put something on rock, so that after Armageddon, someone could overturn the stone and read,” she reasoned.

 This balance between the momentary and the monumental continued throughout Holzer’s career.
-Though her works have been reworked and repurposed in many ways (Jodie Foster even played a Holzer-like artist in Dennis Hopper’s 1990 thriller, Catchfire), Holzer has always responded to the times.
+Though her works have been reworked and repurposed in many ways (Jodie Foster even played a Holzer-like artist in Dennis Hopper’s 1990 romantic action thriller, Catchfire), Holzer has always responded to the tenor of the times.

-Her Laments series (1988-89) was made during the AIDS epidemic; her War series (1992) responded to the first Gulf War; Lustmord (1993-94) was in part prompted by the conflict in Bosnia; while her more recent Redaction Paintings (2008), works based on declassified and partially redacted documents, was made partly in response to the war on terror.
+Her Laments series (1988-89) was made during the AIDS epidemic; her War series (1992) responded to the first Gulf War.
+Lustmord (1993-94) meanwhile, was, in part, prompted by the conflict in Bosnia; while her more recent Redaction Paintings (2008), works based on declassified and partially redacted documents, was made partly in response to the war on terror.

-To see more of this important artist's work, take a look at Jenny Holzer's artist page on Artspace.
+To see more of Jenny Holzer's work, take a look at her artist page on Artspace.